Periodontal Treatment Rock Hill SC

 Gingivitis

-It is essentially bacteria that infects your mouth.
-This makes gums get red and puffy as the body’s natural reaction in fighting off the infection.
+Consequently the gums get red and puffy as the body fights off the infection.

-We recommend brushing twice daily for two minutes each time, flossing, and professional cleanings every 6 months to avoid plaque buildup and tartar.
+For this reason, we recommend brushing twice daily for two minutes each time, flossing, and professional cleanings every 6 months.
+This avoids destructive plaque buildup and tartar.

 Gingivitis to Periodontal Disease or Periodontitis

-When the gums become inflamed and red, they begin to pull away from the teeth.
+If inflammation is not halted, the gums turn red and begin to pull away from the teeth.
 This creates spaces (or pockets) between the teeth and gums.

 These pockets allow room for bacteria such as plaque and tartar to grow beneath the surface of the gum and around the teeth roots.